Yandex Cloud

 • Yandex Data Processing cluster fee: Covers the use of VM computing resources, Compute Cloud network disks, and Cloud Logging for log management (see Yandex Data Processing pricing).

-• Object Storage bucket fee: storing data and performing operations with it (see Object Storage pricing).
+• Object Storage bucket fee: Covers data storage and bucket operations (see Object Storage pricing).

 • Fee for a NAT gateway (see Virtual Private Cloud pricing).